 What is Biffa alleging?

-Biffa’s claims that the Scottish Ministers owed Biffa a legal “duty of care”, which they failed to meet by not applying early enough for IMA approval, and by not alerting Biffa that approval was required, had not been sought and had not been granted They say that Scottish Ministers were uniquely able to apply for approval and had knowledge of whether such approval was required and whether it had been granted.
-Biffa argue that the Scottish Government purported to assure it that the DRS was entirely deliverable in 2022, which they knew - or ought to have known – that Biffa would rely on in deciding to proceed with the DRS contract.
+Biffa’s claims that the Scottish Ministers owed Biffa a legal “duty of care”, which they failed to meet by not applying early enough for IMA approval, and by not alerting Biffa that approval was required, had not been sought and had not been granted.
+They say that Scottish Ministers were uniquely able to apply for approval and had knowledge of whether such approval was required and whether it had been granted.
+Biffa argues that the Scottish Government purported to assure it that the DRS was entirely deliverable in 2022, which they knew - or ought to have known – that Biffa would rely on in deciding to proceed with the DRS contract.

 Alternatively, Biffa relies on a letter from the Scottish Government which they say should have disclosed that IMA approval had not been sought nor granted, and that offering assurances on the DRS without this caveat was a “half-truth”.